“Do you fish at all?” Kam was paddling back toward me at the top of the point on his knees. He’d just gotten a sick wave and was making small talk.

 Literally and metaphorically, Kameron Brown sees things people around him don’t see precisely because he does things people around him don’t do.
 That doesn’t deter him though.
 The best part is, he’d be psyched to teach you everything he knows.
 All you have to do is ask.

-Editor’s Note: This feature was made possible by our friends at Howler Brothers in anticipation of Shaper Studios’ Self Shape Festival happening this Saturday, April 29 at Seaside Reef in Encinitas, California!
+Updated Editor’s Note (March 29, 2018): This feature was made possible by our friends at Howler Brothers in anticipation of last year’s Shaper Studios’ Self Shape Festival.
+This year’s event is happening this May at Seaside Reef in Encinitas, California!
 Follow Shaper Studios on Instagram for details.